turingschool/front-end-curriculum/projects/2DoBox-Pivot-Mod1.md

 Specifically, we're going to set some constraints:

-  * You cannot use any nested if/else statements
+  * You cannot use any _nested_ if/else statements
-  * You cannot use anonymous functions (mainly looking at event event listeners for this)
+  * When you can, you should not use anonymous functions (mainly looking at event event listeners for this)
+    * For example, if you find an anonymous function in an event listener, pull it out of the event listener and use a function reference as the callback function
   * HTML must follow basic accessibility guidelines (semantic tagging, image attributes, roles)
-  * No use of global variables
+  * No use of global variables (we're not saying you should never use global variables in life, but for this project it will be an exercise in not using global variables)
   * Functions cannot be longer than 8 lines (including event listeners)

 When you "refactor," you make changes to the code without changing any of its functionality.
 You can think of it like a "clean up," for the sake of improving readability and quality.

-This doesn't include bug fixes or the addition of any new functionality.
+This doesn't include bug fixes or the addition of any new 2DoBox functionality.
 You might refactor code that you have written the day before, while it's still fresh in your head, so that it is more readable and reusable when you may potentially look at it two months from now.
 As the motto says: "refactor early, refactor often."

+### Phase 2: Pivot

 This is the existing functionality that should be pivoted for the 2DoBox user interface: